andresebr/kumodd/README.md

 # kumodd

-Google Drive is currently supported.
-Other services coming soon.
+Google Drive is the only supported cloud service currently.

 ### Setup